SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 4.01 General Powers

-The business and affairs of the Cooperative shall be managed by a Board of Directors which shall exercise all of the powers of the Cooperative except such as are by Law, the Articles or these By-laws conferred upon or reserved to the members except as provided by Section 4.05 for the transitional Board.
+The business and affairs of the Cooperative shall be managed by the Board which shall exercise all of the powers of the Cooperative except such as are by Law, the Articles or these By-laws conferred upon or reserved to the members.

 SECTION 4.02 Qualifications